Dry Herbs

 • Cut or tear the herbs into little bits.

-• Spread the herbs out in a single layer on a drying rack, baking sheet, or dehydrator tray.
+• Spread the herbs in a single layer on a drying rack, baking sheet, or dehydrator tray.

 • Place the drying herbs in a dark, cool, dry place.